-Q: The Applicant Status Page in ME does not show that my GRE scores have been received.
+Q: The ME Applicant Status Page does not show that my GRE scores have been received.
 I submitted my scores when I submitted the application.
 Why are the scores not appearing on the status page?

 If you feel that you may have two UMIDs, please provide all versions of how your name was spelled with ETS, the online application and any test score reports to us at firstname.lastname@example.org.
 This will allow us to search for variations in your name or date of birth.
 It takes 1-2 weeks for the two UMIDs to be merged if duplicates are found in the Rackham Graduate School's system.
 The ME ASO will e-mail an applicant if two UMIDs were found.

 Q: I would like for ME to review my GRE scores and resume to let me know if I am admissible to apply to the graduate program.

 A: ME department requires all components of the application before the Graduate Admission Committee will review it.
 The committee will review GRE or resume with the full application.